Hike to: Mooney Falls / Havasupai

 Permit: reservations open up in February and you can call the camping office at 928-448-2180.
 Keep calling until you get through and don’t get discouraged!
 I thought the reservations opened up in March… so when I finally got through after three days of non-stop calling that first week… mid-Nov was the first weekend available… which turned out to be great weather!

-*Revised Jan 2018: as of 2017, the permit system is now done online at http://theofficialhavasupaitribe.com/ and opens on Feb 1 at 8 am mountain time (7 am PST).
-Prices have increased again from last year and you can find all details on their website, but here’s a quick breakdown of the 2018 prices for Havasupai Campground Reservations:
+*REVISED PERMIT INFO JAN 2019: as of 2017, the permit system is now done online at http://theofficialhavasupaitribe.com/ and opens on Feb 1 at 8 am mountain time (7 am PST).
+Prices have increased yet again.
+It’s actually cheaper this year if you are only going for one night and more expensive if you are going for two or more nights, but it looks like it’s a 3-night stay per permit now.
+See below for 2019 prices (& I left 2018 fees below for your info) for Havasupai Campground Reservations:

 One Person, 2 Days / 1 Night: $140.56